manornot/Reading-from-Writing-to-files/README.md

 # Writing-User-Input-To-a-File

-Read user input from console,
+Read data from file data.txt
-and write the resulting string to a file user_input.txt

-output file name: **user_input.o**
+split it to two files data_0.txt and data_1.txt